anbusan19/PolkaAds/README.md

 # PolkaAds

-An AI-powered decentralized advertisement platform built on Polkadot that lets users watch ads instead of paying transaction fees, on the Polkadot ecosystem using Substrate pallets and parachain technology.
+A decentralized advertisement platform built on Polkadot that lets users watch ads instead of paying transaction fees, on the Polkadot ecosystem using Substrate pallets and parachain technology.

 ![Polka Ads - Decentralized Ad Platform](PolkaAds.png)